jolo2734/Masters_degree/README.md

 After each task VMs will be snapshoted to preserve working configuration states, also will ba backed up on another disc.
 ### Deploy Kubernetes 1.28.6
 This version of Kubernetes is chosen due to compatibility with Kubespray.
 Kubernetes will be deployed by [Kubespray v2.24.1](https://github.com/kubernetes-sigs/kubespray/tree/v2.24.1).

-### Cluster hardening
-Hardening of Kubernetes cluster is done in compliance with CIS standards, which are ensured during creating cluster by Kubespray [with this additional options](https://github.com/kubernetes-sigs/kubespray/blob/v2.24.1/docs/hardening.md).

-### Host hardening
+### Hosts security
-Hardening of Ubuntu 20.04.4 LTS is done in compliance with CIS standards.
+ - hardening - Hardening of Ubuntu 20.04.4 LTS is done in compliance with CIS standards.
 It is done by Ubuntu Pro plugin which check and set proper configuration of host.
 Additional hardening need to be done regarding access from pods to host machine.
+ - data encryption - by LUKS
+ - transmission encryption by mTLS
+ - backups - Elasticsearch mechanism and dumpall of PostgreSQL

 ### Deploy some applications
  - Flask